 Intervenous fluids should not contain glucose.
 Oral hypoglycemic agents are resumed when the patients is eating well.

-The elderly are at increased risk for developing renal failure in the perioperative period and elderly persons with increased BUN and creatinine levels are at even higher risk for developing renal failure .
+The elderly are at increased risk of developing renal failure in the perioperative period and elderly persons with increased BUN and creatinine levels are at even higher risk of developing renal failure.